Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 it will become easier to edit it and create a Modal app based on it.
-Modal app codefiles are designed to be viewed using ModalWX since the block and sub-block level constructs are only parsed by ModalWX and code folding, while available on all IDEs, is not commonly used since it is mouse-based, time-consuming, breaks the flow and hence, is not convenient.
+Modal app codefiles are designed to be viewed using ModalWX since the block and sub-block level constructs are only parsed by ModalWX and code folding, while available on all IDEs, is not convenient ot use since it is mouse-based, time-consuming, and breaks the flow.

 # Building and Running the app: